weapons-and-armor

 Native American Guerrilla Tactics

 Many Native American tribes perfected guerrilla warfare using forests and rivers.
 The Iroquois, for example, used forest cover for ambushes and the Mohawk River for rapid movement.
 They set traps, used smoke signals, and exploited seasonal changes in foliage and animal behavior.
 Their tactics heavily relied on intimate knowledge of flora and fauna.
+The Apache in the Southwest used arroyos (dry ditches) and mesas to set ambushes, and they knew how to find water in the desert during extreme drought.
 History.com's article on Native American cultures highlights their adaptation to environment.

 Ancient Chinese Mountain Defense